tpoisot/ms_proba_networks/ms/maintext.md

 (both bipartite and unipartite) can be re-formulated in a probabilistic context [@yeak12;@pois14]; we conclude by showing how this methodology can be applied to exploit the information contained in the variability of networks, and reduce the computational burden of current methods in network analysis.
+We provide a free and open source implementation of this set of measures in a Julia library.

 # Metrics